imcrazeegamer/Pocket-Is-Like/Assets/Scripts/README.md

 > A game where you want to be the very best but you have to think to get there

 ### To Do Now!!:
-- Design GUI for ability scene
+- show projectile going from user to enemy
-- Show the abilities
+- show projectile missing the enemy
-- Show Gem Inventory
+- cleanup Log and bottom hud
-- Implament the drag and drop stuff
+- Dead Units Shouldnt attack

 ### Goals
-- Have a Scence that lets me modifiy abilities before battle
+- Implament NvN battles

 ### Features?:
 - Think about what to do with empty slot exeptions
-- show projectile missing the enemy -> remove log -> make bottom hud smaller
+-  remove log -> make bottom hud smaller
 - Draw 2 Base Monsters and animation sprite Sheets
 - More Base Ability Types
 - More Gem Types